 Buried Hill Background in Gambia

-Energy signed licenses for two deepwater
+In 2006, Buried Hill Energy signed licenses for two deepwater

 over 2,600 square kilometres of high-quality exploration acreage.

 Buried Hill Energy will initiate exploration drilling in 2008.

 The Alhamdulilah A1 and A4 Blocks were comprehensively evaluated

 by Buried Hill Energy.
 Its analysis, which made use of state-of-the

 art, high-resolution 3D seismic imaging technology, has identified

 Source: Buried Hill website

 (Buried Hill Energy (Cyprus) Public Company Limited is an international

 The Government of Gambia issued two licenses to Buried Hill Energy

 gas prospect in the offshore areas.
 President Yahya Jammeh, who

 is responsible for energy signed the licenses while Roger Haines

 signed on behalf of Buried Hill Energy.

 Speaking on behalf of President Jammeh shortly after the signing